liberland/Constitution/Liberland-constitution.md

 * **§I.13.** No branch of the Public Administration shall give any form of foreign aid to any state or entity, whether directly or via any international institution, be it a non-repayable grant, loan or any other financial support; nothing in this provision shall prevent the Public Administration from meeting its financial liabilities flowing from the membership in any intergovernmental organisation.
 * **§I.14.** No branch of the Public Administration shall establish any standing army; nor shall it declare war and/or carry out military activities other than in defence of the border of the Free Republic of Liberland in reaction to an act of armed aggression against the Free Republic of Liberland which has already taken place or is imminent; nor shall any branch of the Public Administration invite any armed forces of any other state or organisation into the jurisdiction of the Free Republic of Liberland except for a reasonable number of security personnel accompanying a foreign diplomat.
 * **§I.15.** No branch of the Public Administration shall finance, or partially finance, any private organisation, corporation or service contracted between any natural and/or legal Persons; no assets shall be transferred by any branch of the Public Administration, be it in the form of a loan, non-repayable grant or periodic payments, to any legal and/or natural Person unless as remuneration for contracted goods and/or services necessary for the functioning of the Public Administration as envisaged in the Constitution.
+* **§I.16.** Customary international law shall form part of the legal system of the Free Republic of Liberland, and as such shall be directly enforceable before the Courts of the Free Republic of Liberland, insofar as it does not contravene the Constitution or any law passed in accordance therewith; where any party to any proceedings before any Court wishes to rely on any principle of customary international law or provision of any international treaty, its interpretation shall lie within competences of the Courts of the Free Republic of Liberland.
-* **§I.16.** Any ambiguity in this Constitution or any laws passed in accordance therewith shall be resolved so as to give the greatest liberty from restraint imposed by law or this Constitution on any Person's conduct; and so as to provide for the least extensive power for any branch of the Public Administration, their Members and Agents, consistent with the clear meaning of the provision in question; should any ambiguity arise as to the manner in which any procedure envisaged by this Constitution is to be carried into effect, it shall be specified by law.
+* **§I.17.** Any ambiguity in this Constitution or any laws passed in accordance therewith shall be resolved so as to give the greatest liberty from restraint imposed by law or this Constitution on any Person's conduct; and so as to provide for the least extensive power for any branch of the Public Administration, their Members and Agents, consistent with the clear meaning of the provision in question; should any ambiguity arise as to the manner in which any procedure envisaged by this Constitution is to be carried into effect, it shall be specified by law.
-* **§I.17.** The jurisdiction of the Free Republic of Liberland shall extend to the whole territory of the Free Republic of Liberland, including premises of any of its extraterritorial diplomatic missions, its airspace, territorial waters, all vehicles registered therein whilst in an international space, and any area under the overall effective control of the Territorial Defence force.
+* **§I.18.** The jurisdiction of the Free Republic of Liberland shall extend to the whole territory of the Free Republic of Liberland, including premises of any of its extraterritorial diplomatic missions, its airspace, territorial waters, all vehicles registered therein whilst in an international space, and any area under the overall effective control of the Territorial Defence force.
-* **§I.18.** For the purposes of this Constitution, the term “Person” shall signify any human being whatsoever; the term “Individual” shall signify a Person of age who does not lack mental capacity and is not incarcerated before, during or after a trial; the term “Agent of the Public Administration” shall signify any Person working for any body of the Public Administration, including the Law Enforcement; the term “Member of the Public Administration” shall signify any Person who is holding a public office of one of the branches of the Public Administration; the term “Agent of the Law Enforcement” shall signify any Person working for Law Enforcement or the Office of the Public Prosecutor; the term “Citizen” shall signify any Person holding citizenship of the Free Republic of Liberland; the term “Resident” shall signify any Person within the jurisdiction of the Free Republic of Liberland who is not a Citizen; the term "law" shall signify any Act passed by the Assembly in accordance with Article II and any Executive Measures as issued by the Cabinet in accordance with Article III.
+* **§I.19.** For the purposes of this Constitution, the term “Person” shall signify any human being whatsoever; the term “Individual” shall signify a Person of age who does not lack mental capacity and is not incarcerated before, during or after a trial; the term “Agent of the Public Administration” shall signify any Person working for any body of the Public Administration, including the Law Enforcement; the term “Member of the Public Administration” shall signify any Person who is holding a public office of one of the branches of the Public Administration; the term “Agent of the Law Enforcement” shall signify any Person working for Law Enforcement or the Office of the Public Prosecutor; the term “Citizen” shall signify any Person holding citizenship of the Free Republic of Liberland; the term “Resident” shall signify any Person within the jurisdiction of the Free Republic of Liberland who is not a Citizen; the term "law" shall signify any Act passed by the Assembly in accordance with Article II and any Executive Measures as issued by the Cabinet in accordance with Article III.

 ## Chapter 2: Political Institutions